WashedDerpy/SC1015_FCED_Team8_DiabetesDataset/README.md

 Dataset (Kaggle): https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset

 **2. Data Cleaning and Preparation**
-* Hot encoding Categorical data as vectors
+* Hot encoding categorical data as vectors
-* Removed Outliers Based on NIL on smoking history and "OTHERS" on gender
+* Removed Outliers based on "NO INFO" on smoking history and "OTHERS" on gender
 * Splitted dataset into 80% for training and 20% for testing

 **3. Exploratory Data Analysis**